Synthetic ion channels: Voltage response

 The former requires asymmetry with respect to the mid-plane of the lipid bilayer, and is realized often by introducing an overall molecular dipole.
 The latter, demonstrated in natural channels such as alamethicin, is rarely encountered in synthetic ion channels.
 They may be related to lipid ion channels, but to date their mechanism remains elusive.

 Ligand response

 Certain synthetic ion channels have conductances that can be modulated by additional of external chemicals.
-Both up-modulation (channels are turned on by ligand) and down-modulation (channels are turned off by ligands) are known: different mechanisms, including formation of supramolecular aggregates, as well as inter- and intramolecular blockage.
+Both up-modulation (channels are turned on by ligand) and down-modulation (channels are turned off by ligands)have been reported.
+The up-modulation is mainly achieved via ligand-induced assembly of supramolecular aggregates,whereas the down-modulation is mediated by intermolecular blockage and intramolecular blockager.

 Others

 Regulatory elements that responds to other signals are known; examples include photomodulated conductances as well as "thermal switches" constructed by isomerization of the carbamate group.
 To date, no mechanosensitive synthetic ion channels have been reported.